AudioBible/KJV/README.md

 **ISAIAH 40:22:** It is he that sitteth upon the circle of the earth, and the inhabitants thereof are as grasshoppers; that stretcheth out the heavens as a curtain, and spreadeth them out as a tent to dwell in:

-#### God is so kind that it is impossible to imagine His unbounded kindness
+#### God is so kind that it is impossible to imagine His unbounded kindness.

+    PSALMS 47:7 For God is the King of all the earth: sing ye praises with understanding.

+    PSALMS 147:5 Great is our Lord, and of great power: his understanding is infinite.

+    PSALMS 150:1 Praise ye the LORD.
+Praise God in his sanctuary: praise him in the firmament of his power.

+    PROVERBS 2:6 For the LORD giveth wisdom: out of his mouth cometh knowledge and understanding.

 ## [Praise GOD Everyday!](https://www.youtube.com/watch?v=i2U3Ld-ZYpM)